marc2k3/marc2k3.github.io/docs/component/lastfm-playcount-sync.md

 ## Overview
 This component fetches [Last.fm][] playcounts and first played/last played dates as you listen.
 A database is used to store the data so your files are not touched.

 This does not scrobble so you'll need another component for that.
 It's recommended that you use [foo_scrobble](https://github.com/gix/foo_scrobble).

 Additionally, you can also love/unlove tracks.

-!!! note
-	Although this shares the same name with a previously released version for [foobar2000](https://www.foobar2000.org) `1.4+`, previous settings/data will
-	not be preserved if upgrading.
-Also there is no support for artist title formatting.
+This requires [authorisation](#authorisation).

 !!! note
 	All lookups / storage are based on `$lower($meta(artist,0) - %title%)` with